Wyamio/Wyam.Web/Input/modules/copyfiles.md

 # Metadata
 ---

 The following metadata is added to each document.
-Each key is available as a `const` string in the [`MetadataKeys` class](/knowledgebase/metadatakeys).

   - `SourceFilePath`